-On Founder's Day June 19, 2010, The Reily
+On Founder's Day June 19, 2010, The Reily Historical

-museum from 2:00-4:00 to the public.
+2:00-4:00 to the public.
 Everyone was impressed by the

 great renovation and the things inside that we have already

 accumulated.
 We need many more things to share with the

 household items, furniture etc. that you would like to

 donate, or loan, for display, please let us know.

 We post requests from people who email the website for

 information on their family history.
-It will be useful to
+It will be useful to obtain any

-or the community may have for these people.
+may have for these people.
 Anyone wanting to post a request

 "LIke Us" on Facebook